rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 [Rust jobs website]: http://rustjobs.rs/

-[Dropbox] is using Rust in multiple high-impact projects to manage exabytes of data where correctness and efficiency is critical.
-Rust code is currently shipping in the desktop client on Windows running on **hundreds of millions** of machines.
+[Dropbox] is using Rust in multiple high-impact projects to manage exabytes of data on the back end, where correctness and efficiency is critical.
+Rust code is also currently shipping in the desktop client on Windows running on **hundreds of millions** of machines.
 Jamie Turner recently [spoke at the SF Rust Meetup] about the details on how Rust helps Dropbox use less RAM and get more throughput with less CPU.

 [Dropbox]: https://www.dropbox.com/
 [spoke at the SF Rust Meetup]: https://air.mozilla.org/rust-meetup-may-2017/